NicksterX8/Nova/README.md

 - Infinitely expanding chunk based tile map

 Dependencies:
+OpenGL for low level rendering glm for vector and matrix math
 SDL3 for the window, input
-SDL3_image for loading textures
-OpenGL for all rendering
-glm for vector and matrix math freetype2 for fonts
+SDL3_image for loading textures freetype2 for fonts

 ## License & Usage
 This project is provided for demonstration and portfolio purposes only.